 According to Krista Varady, a nutrition researcher at the University of Illinois at Chicago, fasting forces our bodies to rely on our sugar and fat stores first for fuel.
 But she says intermittent fasting’s success largely relies on something that’s pretty boring and familiar for many who have tried to lose weight: calorie restriction.
 “I just think it’s a way to fool the body into eating less, I don’t think there’s anything magical about it,” Varady says.

-Read more: The Science Behind Fasting Diets
+The Science Behind Time-Restricted Eating

-Although 23-to-1 fasting hasn’t been studied in humans per se, one paper published on PubMed examined a one-meal-per-day eating regime’s impact on weight and other health measures.
+Although 23:1 fasting hasn’t been studied in humans per se, one paper published on PubMed examined a one-meal-per-day eating regime’s impact on weight and other health measures.
 The researchers wanted to know what would happen if people simply ate a day’s worth of calories during a time-restricted window.

 In the study, normal-weight, middle-aged men were put on a three-meal-per-day plan for eight weeks.
 Then they were switched to an intermittent fasting diet with a four-hour eating window for another eight weeks (with a bit of a break between the stints).

 Many men simply found it difficult to consume such a large meal during their eating window — which unintentionally created a calorie deficit.
 Eating this way also elevated blood pressure and cholesterol among some participants.

 “They were almost force-feeding them.
 Eating 2,000 calories, or even 1,500 calories, in one sitting is kind of tough for people,” Varady says.
 Varady is in the process of publishing a new study that looks at a time-restricted eating pattern involving obese men and women.
 For two months, participants ate between 3 p.m. and 7 p.m. and fasted the rest of the time.

 “Time-restricted eating is amazing in that you just have to watch the clock.
 You just stop eating when you’re supposed to stop eating, and people just naturally calorie-restrict,” Varady says.